UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/How_to_Use.md

 # Using Paid-For Resources

-Paid resources may be in the form of dedicated nodes, priority access (Gold) or both.
+Paid resources may be in the form of priority access (Gold), dedicated nodes or both.

+Users with access to Gold have tools for monitoring budgets and usage.

-Users with access to paid resources have some extra flags and a tool for monitoring their nodes.
+Users with access to dedicated nodes have a tool for monitoring current use of their nodes.

 ## Why we recommend priority access